wo3kie/assocVector/README.md

 _B_ = sqrt(_N_).

 ## Contributors
-I would like to thank to Arkadiusz Nagórka for making a great code review and finding some bugs.
+I would like to thank Arkadiusz Nagórka for making a great code review and finding some bugs.